About Beyond HigH C

 B.A.

 Sierra's joy in life is finding new ways to build community and connect with people.
 She is thrilled that her years as an educator and performer have led her to work with Beyond High C!
-She holds a BA in Theatre from UC San Diego, and is a theatre producer and acting coaching coach in Los Angeles.
+She holds a BA in Theatre from UC San Diego, and is a theatre producer and acting coach in Los Angeles.

 Lynn Chenoweth, MT-BC